Strategies for Creating Inclusive and Accessible Classroom and Course Materials

 - Be aware of your speaking volume and speed.
 You may want to do a short test video and listen to it on playback before getting too far along.

-Consider creating a Welcome and Canvas Orientation video for each of your courses which explains how you have it organized and where to find announcements, assignments, etc. This could be a great way to practice using the CaptureSpace tool and this would be extremely useful to your students who often don’t remember what you said on the first day of class!
+Consider creating a Welcome and Canvas Orientation video for each of your courses which explains how you have it organized and where to find announcements, assignments, etc. This could be a great way to practice using the CaptureSpace tool and this video may be extremely useful to your students who often don’t remember what you said on the first day of class!

 DVD video without subtitles or captions: